 Using the side of the 4B pencil again, I hatched in the darkest shadow areas (6’s and 7’s on the gray scale.)

-I darkened them into a value that was slightly lighter than they actually were so that I could easily change them if I decided they needed to be different later on.
+I darkened them into a value that was slightly lighter than they actually were on the towel so that I could easily change them later on.
+It’s always much easier to add graphite than it is to erase it, so I rarely hatch dark values to their full darkness until I’m sure they are placed and shaped correctly.

 I added the medium dark shadows (3’s, 4’s, and 5’s) with the side of the 4B pencil.
 As in the last step, I made the values a little lighter than they really were.

-I could draw the shapes of some of the shadow areas more easily than others because their edges were more clearly defined and easier to see.
-The shadow edges with gradual transitions into the surrounding areas were the hardest to see.
-Because I knew I would be re-visiting those areas in the later steps, I didn’t try to draw them perfectly at this stage.
+I could draw the shapes of some of the shadow areas more easily than others because their edges were more clearly defined.
+The shadow edges with gradual transitions into the surrounding areas were the most difficult to see, and because I knew I would be re-visiting those areas in the later steps, I didn’t try to draw them perfectly at this stage.

-I switched to the B pencil to hatch in the highlight areas (1’s and 2’s.)
+I switched to the HB pencil to hatch in the highlight areas (1’s and 2’s.)

-To keep the texture close to what was created by using the 4B pencil, I held the B pencil in the same way, using the side of it to make the hatching.
+To keep the texture close to what was created by using the 4B pencil, I held the HB pencil in the same way, using the side of it to make the hatching.